18+ Best Fruits That Start With E

 4. Edward Mango

-The fruit is a bright yellow to orange in color and delicate in texture.
+This tropical fruit is a bright yellow to orange in color and delicate in texture.
 The flesh has a distinct, pleasant fragrance.
 Mangos are delicious fruits high in dietary fiber.

 Egusi is similar to melon and actually looks like a smaller version of a watermelon.
 The Egusi is native to Western Africa and may be found in various dry, humid, and tropical climates.